awsdocs/amazon-ec2-user-guide-windows/doc_source/instance-retirement.md

 You can perform one of the actions listed below in order to preserve the data on your retiring instance\.
 It's important that you take this action before the instance retirement date to prevent unforeseen downtime and data loss\.
 For your EBS\-backed instance, you can perform one of the following actions\.
 + Create an EBS\-backed AMI from your instance so that you have a backup\.
 Wait for the scheduled retirement date \- when the instance is stopped \- or stop the instance yourself before the retirement date\.
 You can start the instance again at any time\.
 For more information about stopping and starting your instance, and what to expect when your instance is stopped, such as the effect on public, private, and Elastic IP addresses associated with your instance, see [Stop and start your instance](Stop_Start.md)\.
 + Create an EBS\-backed AMI from your instance, and launch a replacement instance\.
-For more information, see [Creating a Custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.
+For more information, see [Creating a custom Windows AMI](Creating_EBSbacked_WinAMI.md)\.